unicef/publicgoods-toolkit/procurement.md

 approaches out of the market.

 There are three classes of software delivered in a typical procurement
-scenario: third-party open source software, pre-existing vendor-created software, and code custom-written by the vendor for the current project.
+scenario: third-party open-source software, pre-existing vendor-created software, and code custom-written by the vendor for the current project.
 Notice this list does not include any third-party proprietary software.